Introduction to Rational Unified Process

 These four building blocks are:

-- (Roles) the ‘Who’: It shows who are the responsibilities for developing the software product.
-It may be an individual or a group of individuals together as a team who work on it.
+- (Roles) the ‘Who’: It shows the responsibilities for developing the software product.
+It may be an individual or a group of individuals working on it together as a team.

 - (Work Products) the ‘What’: It indicates what will be produced.
 That shows the behavior and type of software product.

-- (Workflows) the ‘When’: It represents the flowchart of activities in order to produce a software product.
+- (Workflows) the ‘When’: It represents the flowchart of activities to produce a software product.

 Phases Involved in the Rational Unified Process

-It consists of four phases to complete the RUP process, and each phase having a specific purpose.
+It consists of four phases to complete the RUP process, each with a specific purpose.

 - Inception Phase